 - Add the class JRNL 498 Supervised Internship for one credit.

-- Submit online details of their internship through UM Internship Services, accessed through the above link.
+- Submit online details of their internship through UM Internship Services.

 Students may take an additional one-credit internship, but may not count more than two credits of internship total toward their degree.
 All Internships are graded as credit/no credit and not for a traditional letter grade.